Back to jobs

 Required

-• Technical credibility: you can speak about CS curriculum and technical concepts well enough to earn the respect of CS faculty
+• Technical credibility: you can hold a real conversation about CS curriculum and technical concepts and earn the respect of CS faculty.

 • Multi-audience communicator: you shift register fluently between faculty, administrators, and executive stakeholders